Navy and Northrop Grumman detail UCAS demo plan and novel X-47B design features

 Northrop Grumman‚Äôs X-47B unmanned combat air system (UCAS) demonstrator reveals an unprecedented emphasis on all-aspect stealth for the maritime environment.
 Unveiled at the company‚Äôs Palmdale, Calif., site on Dec.
 16, the X-47B is the U.S. Navy‚Äôs first dedicated stealth aircraft since the ill-fated General Dynamics/McDonnell Douglas A-12, canceled in 1991.
 The X-47B is designed to demonstrate technology for a naval UCAS that would perform the stealthy strike mission originally intended ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "Wraps Come Off U.S. Navy‚Äôs First Tailless, Stealthy Unmanned Aircraft".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "Wraps Come Off U.S. Navy‚Äôs First Tailless, Stealthy Unmanned Aircraft".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.